Ember-Radical/ember-radical/README.md

-# Ember-radical
+# Ember Radical

-This README outlines the details of collaborating on this Ember addon.
+A set of lightweight, simple and fully accessible Ember DDAU components.

 ## Installation